CptNatalie/ai-case-study/README.md

 MediMusic produces substancial results in metrics of elivated emotional and physiological responses, stress reduction, lowered heart rate, and stabilizing blood pressure.
 Clinical outcomes of symptom reduction, and enhancement of quality of life.
-Personalization and adaptability to customise music to preferencescu considering factors like cultrual back ground and therapeutic goals." [^12]"
+Personalization and adaptability to customise music to preferences considering factors like cultrual back ground and therapeutic goals." [^12]"

 * How is your company performing relative to competitors in the same field?